upstash/upsy/readme.md

 # Upsy: Your new mate on Slack.
 Powered by AI.

-Upsy is a Slack bot which acts like a real employee but with one super power.
+Upsy is a Slack bot which acts like your collegue but with one super power.
 He can keep all conversations in his mind.
 When you add Upsy to a Slack channel, it will pull all conversations in channel history and starts to listen new messages.
 When a question is asked, Upsy checks his memory context, he answers if he finds an answer in the context which is composed of all messages in all channels.

 // todo image